Zibgame/AntiDebugger-Win64/README.md

 ---

-## 🧠 Detection Strategy
+## 🧠 Detection & Response Strategy

-The library implements a layered detection model:
+The library implements a layered **detection + reaction model**:

-* ⚡ **Static checks (early stage)**
+### ⚡ Early stage (TLS callback)

-  * Executed via TLS callback before `main()`
+* Executed before `main()`
 * Detects debuggers attached at process startup

-* 🔎 **Synchronous checks (init phase)**
+* Sets detection flag (no heavy action here)

+---

+### 🔎 Init phase

 * PEB inspection (BeingDebugged, NtGlobalFlag)
 * WinAPI checks (`IsDebuggerPresent`)
 * Remote debugger detection

-* 🔁 **Asynchronous monitoring (runtime)**

-  * Background thread continuously re-checks environment
-  * Non-deterministic timing to reduce pattern detection

-This approach ensures coverage across:

-* 🚀 process startup
-* ⏱️ runtime attachment
-* 🌐 external debugger interaction

 ---

+### 🔁 Runtime monitoring

+* Background thread continuously checks environment
+* Non-deterministic timing

+---

+### ⚔️ Active response (NEW)

+When a debugger is detected:

+1. Detection flag is set
+2. Privileges are elevated (SeDebugPrivilege)
+3. Known debugger processes are terminated
+4. Notification is displayed
+5. Application can terminate itself

+---

+## ⚠️ Limitations

+* Requires sufficient privileges to kill external processes
+* Some debuggers may resist termination
+* Windows notification system is not fully reliable
+* Not resistant to advanced anti-anti-debug techniques

+---

 ## ⚠️ Disclaimer

-This project is intended for defensive security, reverse engineering practice, and low-level Windows experimentation.
+This project is intended for:

+* defensive security
+* reverse engineering practice
+* low-level Windows experimentation

-It does not guarantee resistance against advanced debugging techniques.
+It does **not guarantee protection** against advanced analysis tools or skilled reverse engineers.